 To put it another way, think of insulin as a key that opens doors to the body’s cells, so glucose can enter.
 With insulin resistance, it’s like having locks that are frozen or rusty.
 The key won’t turn and glucose can’t get into the cell.
 This causes the pancreas to crank out more insulin to keep the level of glucose in the bloodstream from spiraling out of control.
 Eventually, the cells quit responding and you’re insulin resistant.
 If this continues, gradually the pancreas give up leading to type 2 diabetes.

-In type 2 diabetes, your body isn’t making enough insulin and/or the cells are resistant to insulin causing too much sugar to remain in the blood.
+In type 2 diabetes, your body isn’t making enough insulin or the cells are resistant to insulin.
+This causes too much sugar to build up and remain in the blood.
 Insulin takes the sugar from the blood into the cells.

 Although insulin is necessary for your body’s use of metabolizing sugar, higher insulin levels (>10) accelerate the aging process, increase the risk of heart disease, dementia, Alzheimer’s disease, and lead to diabetes, oxidative damage, mitochondrial dysfunction, excess inflammation, PCOS, estrogen dominance, and other hormone imbalances.